gopheracademy/gopheracademy-web/content/advent-2015/goaUntanglingMicroservices.md

 cellar example [clients](https://github.com/raphael/goa/blob/master/examples/cellar/client)
 for more details.

-The other client `goagen` can produce is the JavaScript module.
-The module can be used by both client and server side JavaScript.
+The other client `goagen` can produce is a JavaScript module.
 Similarly to the Go package the JavaScript module exposes one function per API action.
 It uses the [axios](https://github.com/mzabriskie/axios) library to make the actual requests.
 Again the cellar example contains